open-sauced/docs/docs/features/workspaces.md

 2. **Import a GitHub Organization**: Connect to your GitHub organizations to create a workspace from an organization.
 3. **Import Repositories**: Paste a list of repositories to add to your workspace.

-Once your repositories are added, you'll be able to see your repository dashboard.
+Once your repositories are added, you'll be able to see them in your repository dashboard.
+You can also edit your workspace to add or remove repositories at any time.